minershive/hiveon-kb/faq/billing_in_hive_os/discounts_bonuses.md

 title: Discounts and bonuses
 parent_category: FAQ
 category: Billing in Hive OS
+meta_description: Using Hive OS you can count on various discounts and bonuses.
+Find out how to get them.
 ---

 Please note, that all current discount plans can be viewed on the <a href="https://hiveos.farm/pricing/">pricing page</a>.